7,065,000 pageviews

 Serial Killer Robert Hansen

 Hansen was convicted in 1984 after confessing to killing 17 women, mostly dancers and prostitutes, during a 12-year span.
-Hansen was convicted of just four of the murders in a deal that spared him having to go to trial 17 times.
-The Anchorage baker also confessed to raping another 30 women at that time.
+He was convicted of just four of the murders in a deal that spared him having to go to trial 17 times.
+The Anchorage baker also confessed to raping another 30 women during that time period.

 Hansen was the subject of a 2003 film entitled "The Frozen Ground" that starred Nicolas Cage as an Alaska State Trooper investigating the slayings.
 Actor John Cusack portrayed Hansen.